 The National Tsunami Hazard Mitigation Program (NTHMP) and Texas A&M University at Galveston (TAMUG) make no representation or warranties, express or implied, regarding the accuracy of this inundation map nor the data from which the map was derived.
-Neither the NTHMP nor TAMUG shall be liable under any circumstances for any direct, indirect, special, incidental or consequential damages with respect to any claim by any user or any third party on account of or arising from the use of this map.
+Neither the NTHMP nor TAMUG shall be liable under any circumstances for any direct, indirect, special, incidental or consequential damages with respect to any arising from the use of this map.